vikas-prabhakar/Assignment/README.md

 # Assignment

-It contain node app with docker compose,python script to delete 30 days older AWS EC@ AMIs and ansibe playbook
+It contain node app with docker compose,python script to delete 30 days older AWS EC2 AMIs and ansibe playbook
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.